Marist Catholic College North Shore: Marist College North Shore (1965–2020)

 After 1916, the next major change to Marist Brother's High North Sydney was in response to the 1965 Wyndham Scheme which saw the merging of Marist Brothers Mosman and Marist Brothers High School North Sydney to create a completely new school.

 The new school was named Marist College North Shore and was a Secondary school (Years 7–12) for boys in the North Sydney and Mosman area.
 The college adopted the colours blue, black and gold and the former Marist Brothers Mosman school motto, "Virtus Ubique Vincit" (Latin) meaning "Courage Conquers All".
 Sacred Heart Primary School, although no longer a part of the school, remained as a feeder school to Marist College North Shore.
 This change of school saw a complete redesign and reconstruction of the campus.

 In 1996, the La Valla Centre was opened for use as a multi-purpose educational facility comprising a hall, art rooms, computer laboratories, music classrooms and practice rooms, Design and Technology workshops, and other assorted facilities and offices.
 In 2007 the most recent building project was completed.
 The Coyle Centre contains a new library, additional classrooms, and food technology kitchens.
 In addition several buildings and sections of the school were given names such as the Mosman Wing in homage to Marist Brothers Mosman and the Manresa Courts.

 In 2017, the Academic Resource Centre (Library) underwent construction which saw the removal of most staff offices from the library and a larger area available to students.
 This was due to a school wide removal of department specific staff-rooms where instead of there being individual staff-rooms for the staff of each department, a larger centralised staff-room was available for all teaching staff.
 The only department to retain a separate staff-room was the PDHPE department whose offices remained in the College Fitness Centre.

+In 2021 the College changed from single-sex education to a co-educational institution.